 - Southeastern Pennsylvania Transportation Authority (SEPTA)

-Paoli has long been an important commuter transportation hub and is the most heavily used regional rail station in the western suburbs of Philadelphia.
-The present station, a one story tan brick building, was constructed by the Pennyslvania Railroad (PRR) in 1953 at a cost of $140,000; it replaced an earlier Victorian depot built in 1893.
-During the mid-20th century, many stations along Philadelphia’s Main Line were being stripped, torn down, or used by municipalities in fire-fighting exercises – symptoms of the decline of private passenger rail service in the United States and the cost-cutting measures adopted by railroads to reduce overhead and raise capital.
+Paoli has long been an important commuter transportation hub for Philadelphia's western suburbs.
+In addition to Amtrak, the station is served by SEPTA regional rail and buses.
+The present one story tan brick building was constructed by the Pennsylvania Railroad (PRR) in 1953 at a cost of $140,000; it replaced an earlier Victorian depot from 1893.
+During the mid-20th century, many stations along Philadelphia’s Main Line were stripped, torn down or used by municipalities in fire-fighting exercises – symptoms of the decline of private passenger rail service in the United States and the cost-cutting measures adopted by railroads to reduce overhead and raise capital.

 During the Revolutionary War, the area became infamous as the location of the Battle of Paoli, also known as the Battle of Paoli Tavern or, perhaps a bit melodramatically, as the Paoli Massacre.
 Fought on September 21st, 1777, the battle saw a decisive British victory by the forces under the command of Major General Charles Grey over those of colonial Brigadier General Anthony Wayne.
 Left behind by George Washington with 1,500 troops to monitor and harass the British, General Wayne set up his camp near Paoli Tavern.
 The British, with more than three times as many troops, planned a surprise assault for roughly midnight, and set upon the camp in three waves.